 Surveillance, Evaluation & Epidemiology Office

-- Behavioral Risk Factor Surveillance System, an annual telephone survey health conditions and health behaviors among adults.
+- Behavioral Risk Factor Surveillance System, an annual telephone survey of health conditions and health behaviors among adults.

 - Youth Risk Behavior Survey of priority health risk behaviors that contribute to the leading causes of death among young people including injuries and violence, alcohol and other drug use, sexual behaviors, diet and physical activity, and overweight/obesity.

-- Safety and Wellness Survey, an annual survey of Hawaii school administrators sponsored by Department of Education to assess implementation of the Wellness Guidelines.
+- Safety and Wellness Survey, an annual survey of Hawaii public school administrators sponsored by Department of Education to assess implementation of the Wellness Guidelines.